Doubly-Regressing Approach for Subgroup Fairness: Experiments

 \subsection{Datasets}

 \begin{itemize} \item \textsc{Adult} (Tabular) \citep{misc_adult_2}: We predict income ($\geq\!50$K) from census features.
 For the sensitive attributes, we consider sex, race, age, and marital-status, so that $q = 4.$ \item \textsc{Communities} (Tabular) \citep{redmond2002data}: The class label is binary, indicating whether the violent crime rate is above a threshold.
 For the sensitive attributes, we consider 4 variables regarding race (racepctwhite, racepctblack, racepctasian, racepcthisp), 6 racial per-capita variables (whitepercap, blackpercap, indianpercap, asianpercap, otherpercap, hisppercap), 8 language/immigration related-variables (pctnotspeakenglwell, pctforeignborn, pctimmigrecent, pctimmigrec5, pctimmigrec8, pctimmigrec10, pctrecentimmig, pctrecimmig5) so that $q = 18.$ \item \textsc{Dutch} (Tabular) \citep{van2000integrating}: We predict occupation from socio-economic features.
 For the sensitive attributes, we consider sex and age, so that $q = 2$. \item \textsc{CivilComments} (Text) \citep{borkan2019nuanced}: We predict toxicity from user-generated comments.
-For the sensitive attributes, we consider sex (male/female/other), race (black/white/asian/other), and religion (christian/other) so that $q = 3$. \end{itemize}
+For the sensitive attributes, we consider sex (male/female/other), race (black/white/asian/other), and religion (christian/other) so that $q = 3$. \item \textsc{ACSIncome} (Tabular) \citep{ding2022retiringadultnewdatasets}: We predict income level using nationwide census features.
+Sensitive attributes include sex, race (White, Black, Asian, Other), and marital-status, yielding $q = 3$. \end{itemize}